-Reference No. 6.1 Identified Risk Poor Paddlers Rating Significant With no pre-requisites to get into difficult and need ossible that a support paddler could opers' will include 'paddlers'. ration and safety precautions w
+Reference No. 6.1 Identified Risk Poor Paddlers Rating Significant With no pre-requisites to get into difficult and need ossible that a support paddler could opers' will include 'paddlers'. will be severed at the briefing

-- Wearing a personal flotation device will be recommended.
+- Information on preparation and safety precautions will be covered at the briefing. - Wearing a personal flotation device will be recommended.